coveo/source.coveo.com/_posts/2014-10-01-java8-mockito.md

 }
 {% endhighlight %}

-But that won't work as the two `Employee` instances are not the same.
-This is caused by the deep copy that takes place in the `Company` class.
+But that won't work since the two `Employee` instances are not the same.
+This is caused by the deep copy in the `Company` class.

-_Note: For the sake of this example, let's pretend that we can't override `Employee`'s `equals()` method to use value equality instead of reference equality._
+_Note: For the sake of this example, we need to pretend that we can't override `Employee`'s `equals()` method to use value equality instead of reference equality._

-So what we need to do is verify if the `Employee` passed to the `CompanyDal` has the same `name` property as the one passed to the `Company` class.
+What we need to do is verify that the `Employee` passed to the `CompanyDal` has the same `name` property as the one passed to the `Company` class.
 This can be done using Mockito [Matchers](http://docs.mockito.googlecode.com/hg/latest/org/mockito/Matchers.html).

 {% highlight java linenos %}